Disney layoffs cause widespread hardship in Orlando

 Former employees of Disney, Universal, Sea World and others are on both sides of the line, receiving donations and volunteering, too.

-Barbara Sayles: “What keeps me up at night is that child that will go to bed hungry.”
+“What keeps me up at night is that child that will go to bed hungry,” said Barbara Sayles, Florida regional director for the Society of St. Andrew.

 In an area whose lifeblood is tourism, the trickle-down effect on other jobs is apparent, as motels are now filled not with out-of-towners but with the unemployed, like Jose Cruz, who lost his job at Home Depot.

-Jose Cruz “The majority of people do work in these theme parks.
-And if they’re not buying appliances and they’re not buying things from Home Depot, then I don’t have a job to deliver anything to these people.”
-Cruz said.
+“The majority of people do work in these theme parks.
+And if they’re not buying appliances and they’re not buying things from Home Depot, then I don’t have a job to deliver anything to these people,” Cruz said.

-They echo disney c-e-o bob chapek’s optimism around the vaccine, hoping guests - and work - will one day return, like magic.
+Meanwhile, park employees echo Disney CEO Bob Chapek’s optimism around the vaccine, hoping guests and work will one day return, like magic.